-- Press ◀ / 7 on the projector or remote control or press Menu/Exit to open the OSD menu and press ◀ / ► to highlight the INFORMATION menu. - Press ▼ to select FAQ-Image and Installation or FAQ-Features and Service. - 3.
-Press Mode/Enter. - Press ▲ /▼ to select a problem and press Mode/ Enter for possible solutions. - 5.
-To exit the OSD menu, press Menu/Exit.
+- Press 7 on the remote control or press Menu/Exit to open the OSD menu and press

+✓/▶ to highlight the INFORMATION menu.

+- Press ▼ to highlight FAQ-Image and Installation or FAQ-Features and Service based on the information you want to know.

+- 3. Press Mode/Enter.

+- Press ▲ / ▼ to select a problem and press

+Mode/Enter for possible solutions.

+- 5. Press Menu/Exit to exit the OSD.